Table of Contents

 It’s just a knee injury, so it couldn’t possibly affect your brain, right?

-The reality is depression and anxiety are commonly reported by patients with ACL injuries.
+The reality is that depression and anxiety are commonly reported by patients with ACL injuries.
 But the worst feeling is post-traumatic stress disorder (PTSD), which is more commonly associated with wartime soldiers or survivors of terrorist attacks and other outrageous criminal behavior.
 But anyone can be traumatized, and studies show ACL injury is heavily linked to PTSD.

 In fact, a majority of ACL patients (at least 75% each) reported experiencing symptoms of trauma, like avoidance, intrusion, and hyperarousal.
 Patients in the age range of 15-21 experienced heightened symptoms, and female patients experienced greater trauma than their male counterparts.
 I didn’t need a study to tell me that, as I lived through the trauma and am affected by the PTSD personally.